mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part1.md

         - If all you can do is jump one or jump three, then your branching factor is `2`.
         - If you were able to only jump six, then your branching factor is just `1`.

 - Try learning about the different classic (but simple) problems that are solved using trees.
-Just knowing the variant kinds of problems and how they work visually will help you write your own code easier.
-Knowing the various applications of DFS will help you even if you can't write the code.
+Just knowing the various kinds of problems and how they work visually will help you write your own code easier.
+Knowing the various applications of DFS will help even if you can't actually write the code.
+All that matters is for you to be able to see how you can traverse towards the answer in a DFS mode.
 - Use a paper and try to visually solve the question in the simplest form of a tree example (a root and two leafs).
 - Then make your tree bigger by adding one more level to your tree and try to visualize the solution again.
 If you struggle here, then don't go any further until you figure it out.

 ## Ask yourself 'what information do I need to pass down for each path, so I can have all the variables needed to make a decision'?
 - A tree is basically made up of multiple paths. **Each** path needs to be able to maintain **its own state**.
 The state can't be shared amongst other paths.
 If things are shared across paths then a states path gets overridden.
 You don't want that.
-Because of this, the state can't be a property of a class nor a local function of your function.
+Because of this, the state can't be a property of a class nor a local property of your function.
 It has to be a argument of the function that you pass down as you traverse the tree.
-In other words it's the stack's state.
+In other words it's the stack's property.
 - Here are examples of things you may need to pass down depending on the question:
     - The _previous actions_ you took, e.g. Jumped 2, then jumped 3.
 Your helper function should take that as an array of previous jumps `[2,3]`
     - The _sum_ of previous jumps, e.g. jumped 5.
 You could have jumped 5 through jumping either (5) or (1,1,3) or (4,1) or (1,4) or (2,1,1,1) etc. But all you need to pass is the sum of your jumps as `5`.